OpenSlides/openslides-manage-service/README.md

 ## Configuration of the generated YAML file

-The setup command generates also a YAML file (default filename:
-`docker-compose.yml`) with the container configuration for all services.
+The setup command generates a YAML file (default filename: `docker-compose.yml`) with the container configuration for all services.
 This step can be configured with a YAML formated config file.
 E. g. to get a customized YAML file run:

     $ ./openslides setup --config my-config.yml .